PonjevicDino/GymnastikBall-ProtoTYPEN/content/docs/projects/gymnastikball_mouse/_index.md

 **Gymnastic ball as an mouse input!** - We didn't find another name...

-It completes the task above, but creates many problems at the same time, i.e. decreased pointer accuracy any many *"Where is my cursor?"* moments.
+It completes the task above, but creates many problems at the same time, i.e. decreased pointer accuracy and many *"Where is my cursor?"* moments.

 -> Chindōgu approved!